TheAnveshak/Anvesiki/Notes/Chemical Engineering/Chemical Engineering/Other Disciplines/Discrete Mathematics/Basics.md

 $A = \mathbb{N}\smallsetminus \mathbb{N} = \phi$
 Assume : $A$ doesn't have a least element.
 To prove: $\mathcal{S}=\mathbb{N}$
-%%Principle of Strong Induction %%
+%% Principle of Strong Induction %%
 Assume: $1,\cdots, n \in \mathcal{S} = A^c; n+1 \in A^c$
 if $n+1 \in A \implies 'n+1'$ is the least element. hence, $n+1 \in A^c \implies A^c= \mathbb{N}$